Coalition of groups and individuals seeking to "break" Israel's "siege of Gaza"

-FGM Dispatches a Lebanese Cargo Ship to Gaza:
+FGM Participates in Dispatching Cargo Vessel to Gaza:

 On February 3, 2009, FGM and a Lebanese group, the Palestinian National Committee Against the Siege, jointly dispatched the Tali, a Togo-registered cargo vessel “carrying more than 60 tons of humanitarian aid,” to the Gaza Strip.
 Two days later, after the Tali had repeatedly ignored IDF instructions that it submit to a cargo search before docking, IDF forces diverted the ship to the Israeli port of Ashdod, where they examined its payload – and found that it was carrying very few humanitarian supplies.